-- 5.4 We usually expect you to provide evidence in support of an Academic Appeal. - 5.5 If you cannot provide evidence when you submit your appeal, you must tell us why in section 7 of the appeal form.
+- 5.4 We usually expect you to provide evidence in support of an Academic Appeal. - 5.5 If you cannot provide evidence when you submit your appeal, you must tell us why in your appeal.
 Where we agree to a delay in evidence being submitted, we will confirm the deadline that we expect you to provide the supporting evidence. - 5.6 If you do not provide your evidence by this deadline then your academic appeal will be considered on the information received. - 5.7 All supporting documents must be provided in English.